 Everyone who’s starting a blog is secretly thinking ‘what’s the secret to building a six-figure blog?’
-But the truth is, there is no secret sauce, you just need a strategy.
-Whether you want to be earning $100 a month from blogging or $10000, you still need the strategy that bloggers worldwide follow to starting a blog.
+Truth is, there is no secret sauce, you just need a strategy.
+Whether you want to be earning $100 a month from blogging or $10000, you still need the strategy.
+A strategy that bloggers worldwide follow to starting a blog.

 Blogging is basically content for a website or a magazine-style website that gives information around a specific topic.
 Topics could be ranging from